+In all our simulations, a cubic taper function is used, as is common in physics.
+In accordance with Corollary~\ref{remgood}, we select the wave vectors from the reciprocal lattice associated with a periodic simulation box of side length $L$.
+Specifically, we choose the following \textit{commensurable} wave vectors:

+In our experiments for the asymptotic setting, we take $d=2$ and $k_<=0.75$.
+Other choices of $d$ and $k_<$ yield qualitatively similar results, with differences arising primarily in the speed of convergence, as expected.
+Note that in the asymptotic setting the choice of $L$ (only) determines which wave vectors are chosen for the simulations.
+Note also that, for fixed $k_<$, the number $n=|K_L|$ of wave vectors increases with $L$.

-Figure~\ref{estimators_H0} illustrates the properties of unbiasedness and consistency of $\widehat{t}_0$ for three different values of $t$.
-The left hand figure displays arithmetic means as estimators $\widehat{\BE}(\widehat{t}_0)$ of the expectation, and the right hand figure shows the sample variance as estimators $\widehat{\BV}(\widehat{t}_0)$ of the variance.
+Figure~\ref{estimators_H0} illustrates the unbiasedness and consistency properties of the estimator $\widehat{t}_0$ for three different values of $t$.
+The left-hand panel displays the sample means as estimators $\widehat{\BE}(\widehat{t}_0)$ of the expectation, while the right-hand panel shows the sample variances as estimators $\widehat{\BV}(\widehat{t}_0)$ of the variance.
 For each choice of the parameters $t$ and $L$, the estimates are based on $10^6$ independent realizations of $(X_1,\ldots,X_n)$.
-For the case $s=0$ and $L=100$, Figure~\ref{histograms_H0_t0} exhibits the corresponding histograms of the distribution of $\widehat{t}_0$, which are in excellent agreement with fitted gamma distributions.
-Usually, a histogram uses columns that mark as areas the frequency corresponding to the range of their base.
-In our case, the intervals forming the bases are of equal length, and instead of columns we preferred to use bullets.
-The horizontal coordinate of a bullet is the midpoint of its base.
-The height of a bullet is the relative frequency of the data falling into the corresponding base, divided by length of the bases, and is thus an estimate of the density of $\widehat{t}_0$ at the midpoint of the base.
-Mutatis mutandis, these remarks refer to each subsequent figure that displays a histogram.
+In the case $s=0$ and $L=100$, Figure~\ref{histograms_H0_t0} presents the corresponding histograms as density estimates for $\widehat{t}_0$, which align very well with the fitted gamma distributions.
+Typically, histograms use vertical bars whose areas represent frequency counts over a fixed range.
+In our visualizations, however, we adopt a modified representation using bullets instead of columns.
+Each interval forming the histogram base has equal length.
+The horizontal coordinates of a bullet represents the midpoint of its base, while its height corresponds to the relative frequency of data within that interval, divided by the base length.
+Thus, the bullet heights serve as density estimates for $\widehat{t}_0$ at those midpoints.
+These conventions also apply, mutatis mutandis, to all subsequent figures displaying histograms.